openflighthpc/docs.openflighthpc.org/docs/solo/index.md

         >
         <h2 class="card-text">Download</h2>
         <p class="card-text">
-          Download the Flight Solo image from the Openflight repository.
+          Download the Flight Solo image from the OpenFlight repository.
         </p>
       </a>
     </div>